-The Directors and senior management team are fully aware of the need to continue to meet the challenges of the longer term impacts of the Covid-19 pandemic on people's lives, compounded by the additional ongoing challenges of the cost of living rises, economic downturn, pressures on public sector finances and Brexit.
+The Directors and senior management team are fully aware of the need to continue to meet the challenges of an unsettled political landscape and economic fragility, for example, cost of living rises, pressures on public sector finances and the ongoing consequences of Brexit.
 GWL will continue to plan and reflect on the complexities, risks and opportunities offered in this context, maintaining due diligence while embarking on the development and delivery of the new Strategic Plan.